who-else-but-arjun/nutanix-workflow-orchestrator/DESIGN_DOCUMENT.md

 The application depends on `WorkflowExecutionPort`, not directly on the Temporal client. `TemporalExecutionAdapter` is the infrastructure adapter that:

-1. creates a FlowForge execution ID;
+1. creates a Nutanix Workflow Orchestrator execution ID;
 2. saves an initial dashboard record;
 3. creates a Temporal workflow stub with the configured task queue;
 4. starts the Temporal workflow with the immutable definition and input;